 Carla plays on the knife’s edge of attraction to “the bad boy”, wanting to exert control yet have a strong man at the same time.
 With Frank, it backfired in the most horrible violation of her person.
 No one deserves that.
 I hope he is caught and stopped.

 I like Carla.
-I’d be scared of her in real life, but at the safe distance of a tv screen, I find her complex, strong and interesting.
+She would scare me in real life.
+At the safe distance of a tv screen, though, I find her complex, strong and interesting.
 But the little speech she gave Peter Tuesday, about how she knew he really loved her, not Leanne, because of The Kiss!
 Get real, lady, I said to the tv, he’s a man and he’s got a pulse.
 Of course he returned your kiss.
 He’d probably do more than that if you pull a stunt like that again.
 It does not mean he “loves” you or that you “love” him or that the two of you would last more than five minutes together.
 It means he’s a man and he’s not dead yet – that’s all!

 He’s now trying to be a responsible husband and father.
 Just let him be.
 But no, she won’t until she’s managed to split him and Leanne up and cause Simon to lose another mother.
 Then there will be five minutes of let’s play house.
 If Peter continues to be “good Peter” she’ll quickly tire of him and enforced motherhood.
 If he goes back to “bad Peter”, she will not tolerate playing second fiddle to alcohol or other women.
 I actually can’t see her playing second fiddle to anything, including his son or his business.
 She’d have Simon packed off to boarding school and Peter as yet another “partner” in the factory.
 That way, she’d be in control.
 Until another married man crossed her path…